|Location:||Montgomery County Circuit Court

 - How can I find the telephone number for a specific department or individual within the Circuit Court?

 - What information do I need to have available for the Assignment Office Staff to assist me?

 - How do I find out which judge is handling emergency matters?

-- How do I get a motion scheduled?
+- How do I get a motion scheduled for hearing?